KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

 The Fall's revelation is **responsibility over guilt.**
 We are not condemned for our fallen state; we are entrusted with **restoring resonance** within it.
-The centropic path is the **Acclivous return**—healing fragmentation and reuniting L₂ (SS / SM: Anthra / Nousa) with L₃ (DS / DM: Archeus / Noeüs) through conscious synthesis.
+The centropic path is the **Acclivous return**—healing fragmentation and reuniting L₂ (SS / SM: Anthra / Nousa) with L₃ (DS / DM: Archeus / Noeüs) through conscious integration.
 Thus, the Fall was not failure but the **first motion of learning—the beginning of the soul's curriculum.**

 ---